Wedding Photographer at Hampton Court House

 A smaller group again and more facade detail.

 The Hampton Court House gardens are extensive, and central is a heart-shaped lake – although you probably won’t realise it is heart-shaped.
-There is also a ‘shell grotto‘, a garden patio, and all sorts of other unique elements that help make the venue so special.
+There is also a ‘shell grotto‘, a garden patio, and all other unique elements that help make the venue so special.

 As well as portraits featuring the couple, I’m very open to anyone else asking me to take their photograph.
 This was taken to the right of the house at the front.